Rion Sumiyoshi: Early years

-2018–19 season
+2018–19 season: Junior Grand Prix bronze

 Sumiyoshi made her junior debut at the 2018 Asian Open and finished in sixth place.
 She was assigned to make her Junior Grand Prix debut at the 2018 JGP Canada in Richmond.
 Sumiyoshi fell twice in the short program, once on footwork and once on her jump combination, and ranked seventh in that segment.
 She had a clean free skate despite an under-rotation on a jump combination and won the bronze medal behind Russia's Anastasia Tarakanova and Anna Shcherbakova.
 She was fourth at 2018 JGP Slovenia in Ljubljana and was the third alternate for 2018–19 Junior Grand Prix Final.

 Sumiyoshi finished ninth at 2018–19 Japan Junior Championships, concluding her season.

 2019–20 season

 In her lone Junior Grand Prix appearance for the year, Sumiyoshi finished eighth at the 2019 JGP Latvia.
 She did not compete for the remainder of the season.

 2020–21 season

 With the COVID-19 pandemic greatly limiting junior competition internationally, Sumiyoshi competed at the 2020–21 Japan Junior Championships and placed fifth.
 She was invited to 2020–21 Japan Championships and finished in twelfth place.